 Resilient Municipal Lighting

 The facility also serves as public works offices and as an operations center during emergencies.
-With solar lighting, the facility can now ensure that the outdoor lights will always be on when needed, including when the power grid is out.
+With solar lighting solutions, the facility can now ensure that the outdoor lights will always be on when needed, including when the power grid is out.

 Cape Canaveral recently escaped the full force of hurricane Dorian but still experienced winds exceeding 50mph.
 All SCL2s remained fully operational.